-Nilupak Na Cassava is a traditional Filipino kakanin.
+Nilupak Na Cassava or Kamoteng Kahoy or Balinghoy is a traditional Filipino kakanin.
 Who doesn’t know this favorite afternoon snack with lots of butter or cheese.
-Traditionally, nilupak is mashed using “Lusong” it the larger version of mortar and pestle that is made of wood.
+Traditionally, nilupak is mashed using “Lusong”, the larger version of mortar and pestle that is made of wood.
 And Pinoy enjoy cooking this Pinoy kakanin together, where family members help one another in mashing the cassava by using “Lusong”.

-Nilupak na cassava is a Pinoy kakanin comfort food I grew up with in my afternoon delight snack.
-And I bet, you too.
-Lets start cooking Nilupak today.
+Nilupak na Balinghoy/Cassava is a Pinoy kakanin comfort food I grew up with in my afternoon delight snack.
+And I bet you too.
+Let’s start cooking Nilupak today.

 4 cups cassava, boiled and mashed ( I used frozen cassava )